 This is the total number of school districts in the South-Wisconsin area that have closed, from Channel3000.

-How The Prediction Is Made
+How The Forecast Is Made

-So with all of these data attributes in mind, I then put them all together to create the final probability percentage for the prediction day.
+So with all of these data attributes in mind, I then put them all together to create the final probability percentage for the forecast day.
 This is a pretty simple process that combines all of the attributes, with some being multiplied for greater effect.
 The multiples are as follows:

 |Snow||*4 (Total Accumulation)|